-Lessons for strategy away days and strategic thinking
+Lessons for the snnual strategy off-site and strategic thinking in general

-Nowadays I always run such workshops as a series of days separated by breaks of up to four weeks.
+Nowadays, I always encourage my clients to run strategy workshops as a series of days separated by breaks of up to two to three weeks.
 This means the teams have time to reflect on what they are thinking, validate their ideas, check things externally and basically “Do their homework”.

 Appreciating the complexity: Challenging the optimism

 Another aspect is about the complexity of the task and challenge and the optimism with which it was put together.

 At the end of a day, I quite often look at the set of initiatives, or the changes that are planned, or the objectives and performance gaps to be closed: ones that a team may have spent some time putting together.